 It might be hard to know if your friend is depressed because depression has no physical signs.
 In fact, chronically depressed people can be the life of the party or the funniest and most vibrant people you’ve ever met!

-So, that’s how tricky it is, but you can look out for some telltale signs of depression.
+It might be tricky to figure out peoples’ true feelings by their outward appearances, but you can look out for some telltale signs of depression.
 A depressed person would show symptoms like:

 What should you do if you’ve observed any of these signs and think your friend is depressed?